 Second, you can try to negotiate payment terms with the seller.
 This is more common today than ever and a possibility both with an individual owner and a developer.
-Indeed, many developers who participated in this week’s Global Property Summit came armed with financing options… in some cases on offer for conference attendees specifically.
+In researching our new book, “ How To Buy Real Estate Overseas For Cash Flow (And A Better Life)”, Kathleen and I found developers very open to financing options right now.

-Another reason I like Colombia, Panama, the Dominican Republic, and Brazil as much as I do is because the property markets in these countries are fueled, in each case, by more than one set of buyers.
+Another reason I like Colombia, Panama, Brazil, and Northern Cyprus as much as I do is because the property markets in these countries are fueled, in each case, by more than one set of buyers.
 Both foreign and local investors are taking positions in these markets… which are serving tourists, expats, retirees, second-home-overseas buyers, businesspeople, and investors.

 Buying-selling pools this diverse mean more liquid markets and more reliable rental yields.

 In addition, all of these countries are enjoying fast-growing middle classes.
 This means, again, more market activity, both for sales and rentals… which means, again, greater liquidity and stronger rental returns.

 Low entry prices, some leverage options, and growing and active marketplaces make Colombia, Panama, Brazil, and Northern Cyprus good options for someone looking to start an overseas property portfolio with limited capital.

 Of course, all these markets… like all markets, period… come with risks.

-Right now, the currency diversification available in Colombia and Brazil is working in favor of the dollar-holder (both U.S. and Canadian).
+For some time, the currency diversification available in Colombia and Brazil has been working in favor of the dollar-holder (both U.S. and Canadian).
 However, that will not last forever… and, indeed, the dollar has begun what we predict will be a long, slow slide against the Colombian peso and the Brazilian real.

 Another risk has to do with rental property investments specifically.
 What if demand falls off?